Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 The example bellow covers the configuration for a mockups based environment.

 First configure parsec host and port.
-This defined which network interfaces will be used to serve the metadata server.
+This defines which network interfaces will be used to serve the metadata server.

 ```shell
 # Configure the parsec server bind address (default is 127.0.0.1)